 It may be necessary to seek further approval from the Ethics Committee in some circumstances.

 All applications are approved with standard conditions of approval.
 Some projects may also have further specific conditions of approval.
 For more information download the HREC Conditions of approval.

 For managing an approved animal ethics application, please see the Managing your approved animal research ethics application web page.

 All research projects are approved subject to compliance with monitoring procedures.
 Monitoring is the process of verifying that the conduct of research conforms to the approved ethics application.

 Monitoring involves completion of an annual progress report (if your project is longer than one year) and completion of a final report at the end of your project.
-You will be notified when a report is due and will need to complete the Ethics Report Form.
-The same form can be used for an annual progress report and the final report.
+You will be notified when a report is due and will need to complete a report in one of two ways.